 - Utilize grants and financial assistance programs

 If you need help buying your first home, the Florida Housing Finance Corporation offers several down payment and closing cost assistance programs.
-These programs are available to first-time homebuyers and oftentimes active military, veterans, and other individuals and families purchasing in federally designated “targeted areas” (i.e., a neighborhood, block, or street where 70 percent or more of households earn 80 percent or less of the statewide median income).
+These programs are available to first-time homebuyers, active military, veterans, and other individuals and families purchasing in federally designated “targeted areas” (i.e., a neighborhood, block, or street where 70 percent or more of households earn 80 percent or less of the statewide median income).

 Whether you’re a first-time homebuyer in Florida or you’re looking to reduce your interest rate on your current mortgage, it’s important to consult with an experienced broker who can provide guidance.
-Streamline Mortgage Solutions in Orlando, Florida has been helping thousands of buyers and sellers navigate the complex real estate landscape for more than 15 years.
+Streamline Mortgage Solutions in Orlando, Florida has been helping thousands of buyers and sellers navigate the complex real estate landscape for more than seventeen years.